-Dr. Glen Cannon Returns as Gwinnett Technical College President
+Dr. D. Glen Cannon Returns as Gwinnett Technical College President

 GWINNETT – NORTH FULTON – Dr. D. Glen Cannon has officially returned as president of Gwinnett Technical College.
 Dr. Cannon had been serving since May as the interim president at Georgia Piedmont Technical College while the search for a permanent president was conducted by the Technical College System of Georgia.
 The State Board of the Technical College System appointed Dr. Taverez Holston, former Vice President at Lanier Technical College, to be the permanent president of Georgia Piedmont at its September 6th board meeting allowing Cannon to return immediately as the president of Gwinnett Tech.